yanelen/yanelen.github.io/README.md

 It is linked to style.css and script.js.

 style.css styles the app. script.js controls the functions of the app.
 The file has comments explaining how the code was developed.

+The app is responsive.
+The following code sets the width of the app to the width of the device it is viewed on: <meta name="viewport" content="width=device-width" />

 This app was developed by Yanelen Huang as the first project in Web Development Immersive at General Assembly New York in September 2015.